Depo-Provera Lawsuit

 The Depo-Provera lawsuit is ongoing.

-Depo-Provera Lawsuits continue to be actively filed in federal courts, with projections suggesting over 30 cases by the end of November.
+Depo-Provera Lawsuits continue to be actively filed in federal courts, with projections suggesting over 30 cases could be filed by the end of November.

 These filings are primarily concentrated in the Northern District of California and the Southern District of Texas.

-A significant Judicial Panel on Multidistrict Litigation (JPML) hearing is set for December 5, 2024, to consider potential case consolidation.
+A significant Judicial Panel on Multidistrict Litigation (JPML) hearing (to consider the potential for case consolidation into an MDL) is set for December 5th, 2024.

 However, the formation of an official multidistrict litigation (MDL) is not expected before year-end.